Skip to content

 The effect field defines the outcome when a rule is triggered.
 It can be a single effect (an object) or multiple effects (an array of objects).
 Each effect has a mandatory type field and, for most types, an optional items array.

-Here are all possible type values:
+Here are all possible type values and their supported fields:

 • RemoveItem: Deletes the target object.